codenamecpp/carnage3d/README.md

 To select specific level to play you can add command line argument **-mapname**, for example: **-mapname SANB.CMP**.
 By default **NYC** will loaded.

+Tested on Ubuntu Linux and Windows 7 64bits.

 ### Other GTA 1/2 re-implementations ###
 * [WebGL-GTA](https://github.com/niklasvh/WebGL-GTA)
 * [OpenGTA](http://ogta.fifengine.de/download.html)